-An Introduction - the South African anti apartheid Documentary Photography Collective in the 1980s.
+A history of a South African anti apartheid Documentary Photography Collective

-Afrapix’s impact on South Africa's photographic and oppositional cultural community was through its exhibitions, workshops and publishing projects.
-Some of the leading members of Afrapix not only played a influential role in underground political and labour organisations, but also in establishing cultural organisations that formed part of the 'people's culture' or 'resistance arts' movements.
+Afrapix’s impact on South Africa's photography and the progressive arts community was through exhibitions, workshops and publishing that it initiated or through the work of its individual member’s projects.
+Some of the leading members of Afrapix also played an influential role in banned political organisations, through the labour movement and in the cultural and media organisations that formed part of the broad 'people's culture' or 'resistance arts' movements.